Bayesian Crossover Designs for Generalized Linear Models: Examples

-where $P, T$ and $C$ are the indicator variables for the period, direct treatment and crossover effects, respectively.
+Here, $\tau^*=(\tau_A-\tau_B)/2$, $\gamma^*=(\gamma_A-\gamma_B)/2$, $\beta_1=0$ and $\beta_2=\beta^{*}$.
+The variables $P$ is coded 1 for period $2$ and zero otherwise, while $T,C=1$ for treatment $A$ and $-1$ for treatment $B$.
+It is assumed that carryover effect is zero in the first period.
 For a $2\times2$ cross-over trial compound symmetric and AR(1) correlation structures are equal.
-Estimation of the parameters is again done by using \textit{PROC GENMOD} in SAS software \cite{SAS1999}.
-Point estimates and their 95\% confidence intervals are listed in Table \ref{estimateP}.
+Estimation of the parameters is again done by using \textit{PROC GENMOD} in SAS software (\cite{SAS1999}).
+Point estimates and their 95\% confidence intervals are listed in Table \ref{estimateexm1}.
 Estimate of the correlation coefficient is $\alpha = 0.0798$.